-The battery is located in the memory compartment.
+The battery is located below the processor.
 The battery that comes with the computer provides power to the real-time clock.
 When replacing the battery, use a battery equivalent to the battery originally installed in the computer.
 The computer comes with a 3-volt lithium coin cell battery.

-MARNING!
+WARNING!
 The computer contains an internal lithium manganese dioxide battery.
 There is a risk of fire and burns if the battery is not handled properly.
 To reduce the risk of personal injury: